1937 Auckland Rugby League season: Stormont Shield

-John Anderson capped a truly remarkable point scoring season by scoring all 12 of Marist's points, made up of 2 tries, a conversion, a penalty, and a drop goal.
-It was Marist's 4th Stormont Shield win with the previous being in 1928, 1929, and 1932.
-The win denied Richmond what would have been their 4th straight Stormont Shield victory.
-At the conclusion of the match Mr. A. Stormont, the father of Bill Stormont who the trophy was named in honour of after his death mid season in 1925 presented the Marist players with medals.
+After the match John Stormont, the father of Bill Stormont whom the trophy was named after presented awards to various players.
+John Anderson capped a remarkable point scoring season by scoring all 12 of Marist's points, made up of 2 tries, a conversion, a penalty, and a drop goal.
+It was Marist's fourth Stormont Shield win with the previous being in 1928, 1929, and 1932.
+The win denied Richmond what would have been their fourth straight Stormont Shield victory.
+At the conclusion of the match John Stormont, the father of Bill Stormont who the trophy was named in honour of after his death mid season in 1925 presented the Marist players with medals.
+One of his tries came after running nearly half the length of the field and "his most spectacular effort was a field goal near the end.
+On actual achievement during the season there is not a better forward in Auckland, and his consistent omission when representative teams are chosen is something of a mystery".
+In the centres Reginald Haslam "gave a splendid exposition of centre play".
+For Richmond, Roy Powell played as well as usual at halfback as did Noel Bickerton.
+They were missing full back Frank Furnell, and brothers George Tittleton and Wally Tittleton, along with forward Jack McLeod.
+Wally Tittleton in particular being a serious loss to their back line.
+In the forwards George Mitchell was the "outstanding figure" while Jack Satherley consistently won the ball from the scrums.

 Top try scorers and point scorers

 The point scoring lists are compiled from matches played in the Fox Memorial, Roope Rooster, Phelan Shield and Stormont Shield matches which all first grade sides were eligible for competing in (provided they avoided elimination from the knock out competitions).
 The top point scorer was once again John Anderson.
-He scored 143 points in the aforementioned competitive matches and also scored in preliminary matches and in a Marist tour match which were not included in his statistics.
-Jack Smith finished second with 87 points.
+He scored 141 points in the aforementioned competitive matches and also scored in preliminary matches (although one of the two matches did not have scorers mentioned).
+He scored 8 points in a friendly match against Kamo.
+Jack Smith in his first season in first grade finished second with 109 points and was said to have scored 132 points in all club games which indicates he scored 23 points in the first preliminary game, the August 28 game with missing points, and the 19 June travel round game against Huntly.
 Both players would go on to represent New Zealand in 1938.
-The top try scorer was William McCallum for Mount Albert who was in his first season for them.
+The top try scorer was William McCallum for Mount Albert who was in his first season for them and scored 17 tries in just 16 games and scored another try in their friendly with Taranaki Combined.
+Gordon Midgley, an Auckland junior sprint champion was tied for second with 12 tries and he was also in his first season of first grade rugby league.